jcyuan06/Kcalbeloh-System/README.md

    - `True`: Remove the stock system.
 It can reduce RAM and CPU usage.

 ### Distance
-`DistanceFactor =`: moving Kcalbeoh System closer or further to the stock system.
+`DistanceFactor =`: moving Kcalbeloh System closer or further to the stock system.
    - `1`: (default) keep the default distance (271.8 Tm).
    - `0`: Kerbol will orbit Kcalbeloh.
    - `0.1`: 0.1x default distance.